Dallas International Film Festival

 Active Since 2020

 Best Short Script produced and premiered at DiFF.
 Table read winning scripts.
-All submissions receive sketches of first scenes.
 Rep company readers.

 Subscribe